• 0

 What is a lawn?

-A lawn is an area of soil often in a garden which is planted with several different grass species to form a living surface.
+A lawn is an area of soil often in a garden which is planted with several different grass species to form a living green surface.
 Sometimes, other hard-wearing plants, such as clover or camomile, are used.
 A lawn has the distinct characteristic of being kept short through mowing and cutting, usually with a lawn mower

 In my garden design practice, most clients consider a garden lawn an essential part of an English garden.
 It's understandable as to why that's the case.